stcolumbas/free-church-psalms/README.md

 [![Build Status](https://semaphoreci.com/api/v1/monty5811/free-church-psalms/branches/master/badge.svg)](https://semaphoreci.com/monty5811/free-church-psalms)

-*Please note that this is currently a work in progress - some formatting bugs are still being worked out.*

 The purpose of this project is to make Sing Psalms (copyright Free Church of Scotland) and the Scottish Psalter (1650 revised words) easily downloadable for churches.